-Seven Communities in Ellembelle connected to National Electricity Grid
+Seven communities in Ellembelle connected to national electricity grid

 "We have been in darkness for so many years, but today Armah Kofi-Buah has brought electricity here, we thank him, may God bless him in all his endeavours as for us we are rallying behind him until he becomes President of Ghana", he said.

-He recalled that, "before today we have been traveling to far places to charge our phones, but today we will not travel anymore.
+He recalled that "before today we have been travelling to far places to charge our phones, but today we will not travel anymore.
 Today we can drink iced water, we can preserve our fish here, this electricity is a blessing for us and everybody here is happy, God bless Armah Kofi-Buah".

 He admitted that when they started the project in 2016, they had to stop the work due to some circumstances, but thanked Armah Buah for bringing them back to site to complete the project.